effective-platform-engineering/companion-code/exercise_solutions/chapter-10/Exercise 10.2_ Create an approach for feedback mechanism at VitalSigns.online.md

-## ***Exercise 10.2: Create an approach for feedback mechanism at VitalSigns.online***
+## ***Exercise 10.2: Create an approach for feedback mechanism at epetech.online***

-Objective**:** Implement a feedback mechanism to gather qualitative and quantitative insights from internal developers, third-party developers, and partners regarding the usability, performance, and challenges of using VitalSigns' API services.
+Objective**:** Implement a feedback mechanism to gather qualitative and quantitative insights from internal developers, third-party developers, and partners regarding the usability, performance, and challenges of using epetech' API services.

 Recommended steps: